094459/newsletter-oss-projects/README.md

 **rag-with-amazon-bedrock-and-pgvector**

 [rag-with-amazon-bedrock-and-pgvector](https://aws-oss.beachgeek.co.uk/3lv) is an opinionated sample repo on how to configure and deploy RAG (Retrieval Augmented Retrieval) application.
 It uses a number of components including Amazon Bedrock for foundational models, Amazon RDS PostgreSQL with pgvector, LangChain, Streamlit, and a number of AWS services to bring it all together.(#186)

+**rhubarb**

+[rhubarb](https://aws-oss.beachgeek.co.uk/3vt) is a light-weight Python framework that makes it easy to build document understanding applications using Multi-modal Large Language Models (LLMs) and Embedding models.
+Rhubarb is created from the ground up to work with Amazon Bedrock and Anthropic Claude V3 Multi-modal Language Models, and Amazon Titan Multi-modal Embedding model.
+Rhubarb can perform multiple document processing and understanding tasks.
+Fundamentally, Rhubarb uses Multi-modal language models and multi-modal embedding models available via Amazon Bedrock to perform document extraction, summarisation, Entity detection, Q&A and more.
+Rhubarb comes with built-in system prompts that makes it easy to use it for a number of different document understanding use-cases.
+You can customise Rhubarb by passing in your own system and user prompts.
+It supports deterministic JSON schema based output generation which makes it easy to integrate into downstream applications.
+Looks super interesting, on my to do list and will report back my findings.(#197)

 **RefChecker**